ballerina-platform/ballerina-spec/stdlib/proposals/msg-store/message_store_store_listener.md

 The `MessageStore` interface will define the following core methods:

 - `store`: This method will be used to persist a message in the message store.
 It accepts an `anydata` typed value as the message content.
 It returns an `error` if the message could not be stored, or `()` upon successful storage.
 - `retrieve`: This method will be used to retrieve the top message from the message store without removing it.
-It returns a `Message` record if a message is available, a `NoMessage` object if the store is empty, or an `error` if there was an issue retrieving the message.
+It returns a `Message` record if a message is available, a `()` if the store is empty, or an `error` if there was an issue retrieving the message.
 The `Message` record encapsulates the message content and a unique identifier.
-The `NoMessage` is a distinct object specifically indicating an empty store.
 - `acknowledge`: This method will be used to acknowledge the top message previously retrieved from the message store.
 It takes the unique string identifier of the message (matching the id from the `Message` record) and a boolean indicating whether the message was processed successfully.
 It returns an `error` if the acknowledgment fails, or `()` upon successful processing of the acknowledgment.

 The proposed interface and associated types are as follows: